-As my objective was to find out whether a protein was more likely to bind to its cognate mRNA than to any random mRNA, I used the MANE select database as a background for my analysis.
-MANE contains the transcripts of around 98 % of all protein-coding genes in the human genome, including the autologous transcripts of all RBPs used in my investigation.

 The software tool FIMO is part of the MEME Suite package and provided a simple-to-use and efficient way of searching for motif occurrences in the transcriptome.
 FIMO’s output could directly be translated to coverage values indicating how strong the theoretical affinity between a protein’s matrix and a given transcript was.

 Short section on results once the final graphs arrive

+section about how those results could be relevant to the scientific community.
+What do they want to inspire?

+2.”
+Extended Introduction – On the statistical background of FIMO"

+- place yellow marked sections (see below)

+- try to be efficient and short in phrasing.
+Use passive and formal language as far as applicable

+- (basically, the title of this section conveys the self-explanatory info to readers (professors) that this is a bonus section, indicating your extra work.
+It does not need to meet publication standards/forms)

 Materials and Methods